 Your hair will soak in the color just fine, even if you are using a semi-permanent color that does not contain any chemical activators.

 Additionally, most demi-permanent hair colors don’t require heat to process.
-By applying heat to your color, you are only making your hair more vulnerable to the chemicals that are contained in demi-permanent colors, and if your hair is double bleached, this is something that should be avoided.
+By applying heat to your color, you are only making your hair more vulnerable to the chemicals contained in demi-permanent colors, and if your hair is double bleached, this should be avoided.

-Applying heat while you are coloring your double bleached hair is a definite “DON’T.” Just let the color do its thing.
+Don’t apply heat while coloring your double-bleached hair.
+Just let the color do its thing.

 In Summary